UESTC-Ingress/IFSolver/README.md

 #### Step 1

-This step is to check the splitting of images.
+This step is split the Images.

+- Right-click and drag to select images.
+- Press Enter to confirm.
+- Press Q to end this step.

 ![image](/doc/result_pre.jpg)